Large language models can effectively convince people to believe conspiracies: Discussion

+It is important to emphasize that because ethical concerns prevented us from inducing participants to publish pro-conspiracy content, we instead measured public expression by having them compose mock social-media posts and report how likely they would be to share them.
+Importantly, evidence suggests that demand effects (participants inferring and complying with the researchers' hypothesis) are not a meaningful problem in online experiments\textsuperscript{34}.
+Furthermore, social media sharing intentions specifically have been found to be an informative proxy for real social-media behavior\textsuperscript{35--38}.
+And the fact that we do observe substantial bunking effects for beliefs but not sharing (despite equivalent demand effects in both cases) suggests that this dissociation (and our results more generally) is not driven by demand.

-By the same token, from an AI safety perspective, these results suggest that the model's capacity for deception in this context is volitional rather than (or in addition to) accidental -- when the model was told not to lie, it knew which false claims to avoid and found other (somewhat effective) ways to mislead while telling the truth.
-AI deception presents diverse risks\textsuperscript{30}, and persuasiveness can act like a multiplier for deception's impact.
-That is, successful AI deception requires both deceptive actions and successful persuasion (i.e., P[AI deceives human] = P[AI acts deceptively] P[AI persuades human | AI acts deceptively]).
-Our results highlight how AI can make persuasively deceptive arguments.
-To that end, the bunking AI (and, especially the truth-constrained bunking AI) engaged in what has been termed `paltering' (the strategic use of truthful statements to create false impressions)\textsuperscript{29}.
-Paltering may be especially difficult to detect and counter, as fact-checkers cannot flag individual claims that are technically accurate; AI deception monitors\textsuperscript{31} may be similarly challenged; and users may not recognize that true information has been weaponized against them.
-LLMs' ability to palter at scale (drawing on vast repositories of selectively useful truths) may represent an important AI threat to both human oversight and the information ecosystem -- just as their ability to fact-check at scale may represent an important opportunity.
+While GPT 5.2 largely resisted instructions to bunk, the other frontier models we tested overwhelmingly produced falsehoods when instructed, and induced substantial belief updates in both the bunking and debunking conditions.
+Moreover, even when constrained to only use true claims while promoting conspiracies, GPT-4o succeeded on both fronts, finding (largely effective) ways to mislead without making explicitly false statements.
+Such paltering (the strategic use of truthful statements to create false impressions)\textsuperscript{28} may be especially difficult to detect and counter, as fact-checkers cannot flag individual claims that are technically accurate; AI deception monitors\textsuperscript{39} may be similarly challenged; and users may not recognize that true information has been weaponized against them.
+LLMs' ability to palter at scale (drawing on vast repositories of selectively useful truths) may represent an important AI threat to both human oversight and the information ecosystem.